Marsview/Speech-to-Text-Analytics/README.md

 Shown above is the configuration for running speech-to-text with topics ans suggested-intents enabled.

-These configurations can be used as is or modified to meed specific requirements.
+These configurations can be used as is or modified to meet specific requirements.
 Refer to [API docs](https://docs.marsview.ai/speech-analytics-api/compute-metadata/configuring-models) or more information on how to configure models.

 ## Step 3:
 running main.py